dawnft/ts/README.md

 * metric insert should be idempotent
 * easy to understand
-* no persistennce: that's up to you
+* no persistence: that's up to you
 * no metric naming schemes, tagging or discoverability: that's up to you

 ## Installation